 Reporting Options: Restricted / Unrestricted Reporting

 This option is for victims of sexual assault who wish to confidentially disclose the crime to specifically identified individuals and receive medical treatment and services without triggering the official investigative process.
-Service members who are sexually assaulted and desire restricted reporting under this policy must report the assault to a Sexual Assault Response Coordinator (SARC), Victim Advocate (VA), or a healthcare personnel.
+Service members or dependents who are sexually assaulted and desire restricted reporting under this policy must report the assault to a sexual assault response coordinator, victim advocate, or a healthcare personnel.

 At the victim's discretion/request an appropriately trained healthcare personnel shall conduct a sexual assault forensic examination (SAFE), which may include the collection of evidence.
-In the absence of a Department of Defense provider, the Service member will be referred to an appropriate civilian facility for the SAFE.
+In the absence of a DOD provider, the service member will be referred to an appropriate civilian facility for the SAFE.

 Who May Make A Restricted Report

 Restricted reporting is available at this time only to military personnel of the Armed Forces and the Coast Guard.
 Military personnel include members on active duty and members of the Reserve component (Reserve and National Guard) provided they are performing federal duty (active duty training or inactive duty training and members of the National Guard in Federal (Title 10) status).
 Military dependents 18 years of age and older who are eligible for treatment in the military healthcare system, at installations in the continental United States (CONUS) and outside of the continental United States (OCONUS), and who were victims of sexual

 assault perpetrated by someone other than a spouse or intimate partner may make a Restricted Report.
 Retired members of any component are not eligible.
 Members of the Reserve Component not performing Federal duty are not eligible.
 Department of Defense civilian employees are not eligible.